 John Charles Ryan (Southern Cross University & University of Notre Dame, Australia)

-Karen Thornber (Harvard University, United States)
+Karen Thornber (Harvard University, USA)

 Ka Ming Wu (Chinese University of Hong Kong, Hong Kong SAR, China)